Introduction

 Available Check Names

-Use these names in disable_checks (blacklist) or enable_checks (whitelist):
+Use these names in disable_checks (blacklist), enable_checks (whitelist), or warn_checks (downgrade to warning):

 | Check Name | Operation |